1gravity/Android-ContactPicker/README.md

 </activity>
 ```

-Please note that if your app targets Android 6 and higher (API level 23 and abobe) you also need to request the contacts permission at run-time.
+Note: if your app targets Android 6 and higher (API level 23 and above), you also need to request the contacts permission at run-time.
-Check out the demo app for an example how it can be done.
+Check out the demo app for an example how this can be done.

 ####**Usage**